asuzi/kissat-vs-koirat-CNN/README.md

 # Convolutional Neural Network (CNN) using pytorch
 Deep learning using PyTorch

-The code is made by me using a paper from Sentdex at https://pythonprogramming.net/convolutional-neural-networks-deep-learning-neural-network-pytorch/

 The database used in cats vs dogs CNN has 24946 images of cats and dogs, for training I used 22452 images and testing 2494 images. (all images are 50px by 50px and grayscaled)

 Output: